PEPLabs/Java-CL-IfStatement-Clone/README.md

 You will be editing the file `IfStatements.java`.
 This file can be found under the `src/main/java` package.
 Review the file's code and code comments for further instructions.

 Tasks to complete within the `IfStatements.java` file:
-- [ ] Revise the  method named `ifExample` so that it returns the correct int value.
+- [ ] Revise the  method named `exercise1` so that it returns the correct int value.
+- [ ] Revise the  method named `exercise2` so that it returns the correct String value.
+- [ ] Revise the  method named `exercise3` so that it returns the correct String value.

 ## Running Tests
-If you look within the `src/test/java` folder, you will find the Java class `IfStatements.java`.
+If you look within the `src/test/java` folder, you will find this lab's test files.

 To run the tests, click on the Testing tab (test beaker icon on the left-hand side) and run the test cases by using the "Run Test" button (play icon).
 Please ensure that you do not already have the program running.